PragmaTech-GmbH/workshop-datev-coding-festival-2025/README.md

 - Existing knowledge of Java and Spring Boot
 - Familiarity with Maven and basic Java/Spring Boot testing concepts
 - A laptop with Java 21 JDK installed
-- Access to a Docker engine to use Testcontainers for integration tests
+- Access to a Docker engine to use Testcontainers for integration tests (consider Podman)
 - An IDE of your choice (preferably IntelliJ IDEA)
 - To verify your setup, follow the instructions in [Getting Started](#getting-started)
 - Alternative option to a local setup: Use [GitHub Codespaces](#github-codespaces), this requires a personal GitHub Account